-Position Statement - Environmental Health and Safety
+Position Statement - Environmental Health, Remediation, Sustainability and Climate Change

 Since its founding, National PTA has worked to secure adequate laws for the care and protection of children and youth.
 Over the years, National PTA has recognized the growing importance of environmental issues and the impact they have on the health and welfare of children and their families.
 PTA members have a responsibility to promote environmental health and safety, and to help protect our world’s finite natural resources.

-National PTA urges its members at all levels to monitor, support, and advocate for laws, regulations, and programs that
+National PTA urges its members at all levels to monitor, support, and advocate for laws, regulations, and programs that: